 - In pneumatic retinopexy, cryopexy will be performed to freeze the tear and encourage the growth of scar tissue.
 Then a gas bubble is injected into the vitreous gel fluid in the eye.
 Over the period of a few weeks, the bubble creates enough pressure on the retina that it reattaches to its underlying layer.
 This procedure is typically performed in the office.

 - During the scleral buckling procedure, a piece of silicone will be attached to the sclera of the eye, beneath the tears in the retina.
 This causes an indent that repairs the detached retina.
-This surgery is perfomed in an operating room.
+This surgery is performed in an operating room.

 A successful outcome of the surgery depends on the severity of damage to the retinal tissue.
 Less severe damage yields a greater chance of restoring and/or preserving vision.
 If you experience symptoms of a retinal tear or retinal detachment, such as flashes and floaters, contact Dr Ko or Dr. Glazer-Hockstein, retinal specialists at Eye Physicians and Surgeons, P.A. in Wilmington, Delaware, for an immediate evaluation.